World War II and the Goleta Mesa Campus

 World War II Marine Air Base

 In 1944, local leaders and politicians petitioned the University of California regents for a new UC location in Santa Barbara.
 The name was changed to the Santa Barbara College of the University of California, and in 1948 land that had formerly been a Marine Air Base in World War II was obtained through the War Assets Board to house the new campus.
 The 408 acre parcel of land on a mesa overlooking the Pacific Ocean on two sides already had buildings (barracks, mess hall, officer’s quarters, etc.), a road system, and eucalyptus trees that were planted prior to the Marine’s taking over.
+The Marines had also installed a water and sewer system that received water from Goleta; this was very important since the Goleta Mesa/Isla Vista area did not have any suitable sources of groundwater.
+In fact, Isla Vista was not hooked up to any water supply until Cachuma Dam was built in the early 1950s.

 The wind-swept and remote nature of the campus was a concern to early planners.
 The adjacency to the local airport also brought noise concerns.
 The long rows of eucalyptus that had been planted by early ranchers provided some relief from the westerly winds, but since much of the top soil on the mesa had been removed by the navy to fill in the slough for the airport, blowing sand was still quite a problem.